 - Earn 15% or more of their total business revenue from the production or sale of alcohol or tobacco products

 - Earn 20% or more of their total business revenue from gambling activities

-- Have had controversies concerning child labor in or outside of the United States
+- Have had controversies about child labor in or outside the United States

 - Are for-profit providers of healthcare